FDio/hicn/docs/README.md

 $ pip install -r docs/etc/requirements.txt
 $ cd docs

-Which installs all the required applications into it's own, isolated, virtual environment, so as to not interfere with other builds that may use different versions of software.
+Which installs all the required applications into its own, isolated, virtual environment, so as to not interfere with other builds that may use different versions of software.